wajihullahbaig/deepseekv3-minimal/README.md

 * Not everything will be here according to their paper, other sources or open source implementation.
 * This is purely a personal effort

+## Slow training!
+The architecture is not optimized and it very slow to train.
+Reduce the dataset or make the model less complex for faster training. :)

 ## Architecture of DeepSeek V3
 ![Arch](deepseek_arch.png)